Why do you need a Google Business Profile?

 This allows your business to create and manage paid advertising campaigns directly from your profile.
 It helps you promote your products and services to a targeted audience across Google’s various platforms, including search results and maps, to increase visibility and attract potential customers.
 There are several different types of Google Ads and it can be overwhelming and easy to overspend.
 We recommend working with a Google Ads Agency to optimize the ROI on your ads.
 Contact us for a referral to our partner Google Ads Agency.
 We trust them with our own ads management.

-The Edit Services feature on Google Business Profile allows you to showcase the specific services you offer directly on your Google listing.
+Services: The Services feature on Google Business Profile allows you to showcase the specific services you offer directly on your Google listing.
 This helps potential customers understand exactly what services are available, making it easier for them to decide whether to visit or contact your business.
-It also enhances the your online presence by providing comprehensive and relevant information to users searching for services in their area.
+It also enhances your online presence by providing comprehensive and relevant information to users searching for services in their area.

 Booking